aurora-multiphysics/platypus/doc/content/components.md

 - [MFEMMesh](source/mesh/MFEMMesh.md): Builds an `mfem::ParMesh` object from the provided mesh input file.

-- [MFEMFESpace](source/fespaces/MFEMFESpace.md): Class responsible for defining the finite element space that an `MFEMVariable` is defined with respect to.
+- [MFEMFESpace](source/fespaces/MFEMFESpace.md): Base class for defining the finite element space with respect to which an  `MFEMVariable` is defined.

 - [MFEMVariable](source/variables/MFEMVariable.md): Wrapper for set-up of `mfem::ParGridFunction`
   objects representing trial variables; stores a set of (true) degrees of freedom for a variable